NCBI-Hackathons/McDiff/README.md

 # McDiff
-A Monte Carlo Approach for Estimating Diffusion Coefficients
+A Monte Carlo Approach for Estimating Diffusion Coefficients (add example use case)

 # Abstract
 Cell biologists can study the recruitment of DNA repair proteins to sites of DNA damage in live cells by using laser micro-irradiation to induce damage, which is known as Fluorescence Accumulation after DNA Damage (FADD).
 By monitoring the time-dependent accumulation of proteins at the sites of damage, or region of interest (ROI), the biologists then aim to calculate the coefficient of free diffusion (D) of each molecule of interest within the nucleus.
 This code simulates particles freely diffusing within a cell nucleus using a Monte Carlo model, becoming trapped at the ROI.
 Our code then seeks to optimize the best Diffusion constant (D) and fraction of protein that accumulates (F), and creates a heatmap for the best fit by using r-squared values comparing a fit to the data.